-Making your own seasonings is another great way to save money.
+Making your own seasonings is another great way to save money on groceries.
 There are tons of recipes online to make your own taco, fajita, ranch dressing mixes and more.
 This not only saves you money but will also save you time from having to run back to the store when you forget them for a recipe.

 They Don’t Pay For Coupons